vand3rlinden/vand3rlinden.github.io/content/post/mdo-protect-microsoft-teams-external-access.md

   - Teams admin center > Meetings > Meeting Policies > each group/direct policy > Meeting join and lobby section > **People dialing in can bypass the lobby** > **Off**
   - When this setting is on, dial-in users skip the lobby and join the meeting directly.

-## Step 2: Design an External access strategy
+## Step 2: Design an external Teams communication strategy
 Within Microsoft Teams you have a few options to **manage communication** with external domains to **call, chat, and set up meetings**.

 Not every configuring scenario will fit every tenant, so it is worth thinking about your strategy here.
 The following scenarios are available in **Teams admin center > External collaboration > External access**: